davidsondefaria/desafio-hubla/processDescription.md

 This new resource will also come in handy if there is a need of user control, but, for now, I will only be using to access users though auth, so there is no need for a controller for now.

+As I said before, I implemented a new User resource while implementing Auth feature.
+So now, auth service only has methods related to password hash and jwt, which I will use later in a middleware.
+And for now, I will implement login using just a plain email and password to make it simple.